I wasn’t expecting to do a book review on here but here we go.

 I’ve gotten a few questions about Shine being good.
 And by good they mean how many Girls’ Generation tea is there.
 I think there are some aspects of Jessica’s experience in Girls’ Generation in Rachel and in another older scorned female character who shows up later on.
 I like Shine for what it is.
 A cringey young adult book about idol life with two trainees fighting over a placement in a girl group and over a piece of shit guy.
 I think Shine would make a great drama.
 It has some Gossip Girl aspects to it.

 On my Instagram Story I ranked Shine 7 out of 10.
 Some may say that’s too high.
 But I see potential in this book.
 This could easily grow into a series.
 There’s a lot of world building you have to do in the first book.
 So I let that slide.
 I liked the connection foreign trainees and idols had with each other mentioned in Shine too.
 Overall I liked the book.
 It’s not a book I suggest people run and get now.
 But if you’re looking for an easy and somewhat quick read, check it out.
-I’ll leave a link below where you can get it on Amazon through my affiliate link.
-If you don’t mess with Amazon, you can find it digitally and in paper form at most major retailers like Target and Barnes and Noble.
+You can find it digitally and in paper form at most major retailers like Target and Barnes and Noble.

 I hope y’all like this surprise post.
 I wasn’t initially going to do a review but my ig was blowing up after I post I received the book last night.
 I’ll be back with September Best/Worst soon.